wpmethods/live-chat-wpmethods/readme.txt

 You, can set from wp-admin>Chat Floating Icons>Help.
 Here you will get docs

+== Screenshots ==

+1. Floating Chat Icon Widget: Add beautifully styled floating chat icons to any page or post.
+2. Fully Customizable Styles: Set your own icon color, background color (including gradients), and label text for each link.
+3. Support WooCommerce Product: If customers click on the link from the product page, then it will be automatically append product price, name, attributes, variations etc.
+4. No Coding Required: Simple and intuitive admin panel to manage all settings.
+5. Supports Popular Platforms: Easily link to WhatsApp, Messenger, Telegram, Skype, WeChat, Viber, and more.
+6. Font Awesome 6 Icon Support: Use any Font Awesome 6 icon class to represent your social or chat platform.
+7. Customers can send you automatically product name, price, etc.

 == Changelog ==

 = 1.0.0 =
 * Plugin initial release

+== Upgrade Notice ==
+= 1.0.0 =
+After updating, go to Chat Floating Icons> Active License and activate your license key to continue using Pro features.